oscbyspro/Ultimathnum/README.md

 #### A rock-solid foundation

 In programming, complexity is sand, and simplicity is a rock.
-The former is, by definition, a sum of parts.
-In this project, you will find unified abstractions and streamlined models that keep the parts few and similar to each other.
-So bring your favorite cup of tea, have a seat, then let's explore what it's all about.
+The former is a sum of parts.
+This project unifies abstractions and streamlines models to keep the parts few and similar to each other.
+In this way, downstream projects can be built free from the scattered mess of ideas that numbers usually are.

 <a name="introduction-stdlib"/>

 #### Keep stdlib extensions to a minimum

-Note that this project is mostly self-contained.
+This project is mostly self-contained.
 It only extends the standard library when necessary.
 In practice, this means adding conversion to and from new types.
-All other functionality either belongs to the new types or is kept private through access control.
+Other kinds of functionality either belongs to the new types or is kept private through access control.
 This ensures interoperability without confusion or accidental dependencies.

 <a name="introduction-minimalistic"/>